heremaps/here-data-sdk-cpp/README.md

 **Example**

-The following command builds and installs the HERE OLP SDK for C++:
+The following command builds and installs the HERE Data SDK for C++:

 ```bash
 cmake --build . --target install